 Forcing Direction | Skill (19-P1)

-If Blues have ball in wide area, all Reds must be on that side of the pitch - Defensive Shape
+If Blues have ball in wide area, all Yellows must be on that side of the pitch.
+Defensive Shape.

-Diamond Reds must now ensure they stop ball into ST, forcing play across and backwards - Compactness
+Diamond Yellows must now ensure they stop ball into ST, forcing play across and backwards.
+Compactness.

-All Blues can now rotate inside and outside, creating numerical advantage for Reds to deal with
+All Blues can now rotate inside and outside, creating numerical advantage for Yellows to deal with.

 As a defensive practice in the main, we must ensure the attacking quality is at the level it needs to be in order to work the defenders.
 Focus on shape to begin with and ensure both teams are applying standard attacking and defensive principles before developing additional points.

 S - Focus on space between players, ensuring gaps are at a minimum in central areas, develop players ability to slide and press quickly in relation to the movement of the ball

 T - Set time objectives to remain compact and not allow them a shot on goal in 15 seconds for example.
 Could develop counter if need be (score in 6 seconds)

 E - Ensure balls provided quickly to maintain tempo of practice.
 Balls in goals so when they score they have 3 seconds to start from own end, if they don't goal get's chalked off.
 TEMPO